oscar-bender-stone/honors-thesis/source/1_introduction.typ

   would have only finite complexity and could not capture all the richness of the full world of mathematical truth_. @limits_on_reason]

+#todo(
+  [Explain why we need universal building blocks.
+A key example is, e.g., non-deterministic Turing machines.
+Not effectively described by deterministic ones!
+How do we talk about the building blocks of new things?
+That is key!], )

 Chaitin's claim extends beyond mathematics; the extent of research areas are so vast that the idea of a _single_ theory would fail to faithfully reproduce these disciplines.
 The study of the areas _themselves_ is needed to faithfully